jmbucknall/EZDSL/ezdsl.md

     procedure Insert(var Cursor : TTreeCursor;
                          aData : pointer); override;
 #### Description
-  Searches for the data object with Search.
-If found an exception will be raised with code edsInsertDup.
-Otherwise, the data object is inserted at the cursor returned by Search, and the tree is re-balanced if necessary.
-The cursor of the newly inserted data object is returned in Cursor.
+  Searches for the data object with `Search`.
+If found an exception will be raised with code `edsInsertDup`.
+Otherwise, the data object is inserted at the cursor returned by `Search`, and the tree is re-balanced if necessary.
+The cursor of the newly inserted data object is returned in `Cursor`.